gscontras/probLang/chapters/app-06-intro-to-webppl.md

 Imagine running a model function a single time.
 In some lines of the model code, the program makes *random choices* (e.g., flipping a coin and it landing on heads, or tails).
-The collection of all the random choices in an execution of every line of a program is referred to as the program execution.
+The collection of all the random choices in an execution of every line of a program is referred to as the *program execution*.

 Different random choices may have different (prior) probabilities (or perhaps, you have uninformed priors on all of the parameters, and then they each have equal probability).
 What `observe`, `condition`, and `factor` do is change the probabilities of these different random choices.